Lunazera/VNyan-Tail-Ears/README.md

-# LZ's Tail & Ears
+# LZ's Tail & Ears for VNyan

 Adds responsive tail and ear movement to your 3D VTuber model!
 Works through using pendulum chains to control bone rotations.